Warranty and Care

 -Lean your bow upright in a corner

-It’s very rare for a selfbow that’s been properly tillered and shot-in to break after delivery, but sometimes stuff happens!
-Your bow wood was seasoned indoors and under controlled conditions, but occasionally the living tree itself has hidden internal imperfections or fungi.
+It’s very rare for a properly tillered and shot-in selfbow to break after delivery, but there's always that small chance with natural materials.
+Your bow wood was seasoned indoors and under controlled conditions, but the living tree itself could have hidden internal imperfections or fungi.

-LIFETIME REPAIRS of the handle wrap, arrow pass and gouges in wood for original owner.
+LIFETIME REPAIRS of nonfatal scratches and gouges in wood for original owner.

 Fatal cracks, splinters, and catastrophic limb failures are covered UNDER PROPER USE.

-If your bow breaks due to a defect in the wood under normal conditions, it will be repaired or replaced (hassle-free) with a bow of the same species and similar draw-weight as quickly as I am able.
+If your bow breaks due to a defect in the wood under normal hunting/shooting conditions (and inside the warranty period), it will be repaired or replaced hassle-free with a bow of the same species and similar draw-weight as quickly as I am able.

 Negligent use and breakage caused by another person are not covered.
 If you follow this care guide, it’s nearly impossible for a negligent break to happen.